 In mindfulness, we pick an anchor to connect us to the present moment.
 Some common anchors include focusing your attention on breathing, what you can see or what you can hear.
 When we practice paying attention to the present moment, we can start to notice when our thoughts, feelings and ruminations are taking us away.
 In this moment of noticing, we open up possibilities — we get to decide if we want to continue with this thought and feeling or if we want to acknowledge it and then take action toward change.

 Mindfulness therapy can look many different ways.
 A mindfulness therapist might lead you through a guided meditation to practice awareness of the present moment.
 Other times your therapist might pause and ask you to notice how feelings are showing up physically in your body.
+We also incorporate mindfulness techniques from evidence-based therapies like DBT (Dialectical Behavior Therapy), which combines mindfulness with other powerful skills for managing emotions and relationships.
 No matter what, the goal is to connect you to the here and now because that is where transformation happens.

-If you want to learn more about mindfulness therapy at Best Therapies, reach out today.
-We’d love to get you started on your path to calm and healing.
+If you want to learn more about mindfulness therapy at Best Therapies, we’re here to help.
+With convenient locations in Lincoln Park, Hyde Park, and Uptown, we offer accessible mindfulness therapy services across Chicago.
+Reach out today, and we’d love to get you started on your path to calm and healing, no matter which neighborhood you call home.

 Many people who practice mindfulness regularly report greater self-awareness, improved concentration, lower stress and anxiety levels, improved emotional regulation, healthier coping mechanisms, increased acceptance and awareness of their physical body, and better relationships with the people around them.